 To access the application for the 2020 Adaptive Tennis Grant, click here.

 National Adaptive Championship

-The National Adaptive Committee has created an annual National Adaptive Championship which takes place at the USTA National Campus in Orlando.
-This is a Unified Doubles tournament pairing an athlete who has special needs with a partner who does not.
-Eleven sections will have qualifier tournaments this year and send their top teams to Florida for the Championship on Oct.
-11-13.
+The 2020 Adaptive National Adaptive Championships are scheduled to take place at the USTA National Campus.
+This is a Unified Doubles tournament which pairs an athlete who has special needs with a partner who does not.
+USTA sections will host qualifier tournaments this year and send their top teams to Florida for the championship on Oct.
+9-11, 2020.

-Should you be interested in participating or perhaps organizing a tournament for your section, please contact the Diversity & Inclusion Manager in your section.
+Should you be interested in participating or organizing a tournament for your section, please contact the Diversity & Inclusion manager in your section.
 To find the D&I manager in your section, click here.

 Adaptive Tennis Award